Frequently Asked Questions

 Why do you use a lab located in Lombard, IL?

 Analysis labs are costly to set up and operate.
-For this reason, we have one for North America which is centrally located on the North American Continent.
+For this reason, we have one for North America, which is centrally located on the North American Continent.
+Radonova’s detectors are proprietary and must be returned to the Radonova lab for analysis.

 WARRANTY